-There are several reasons to restrict a SSH user session to a particular directory, especially on web servers, but the obvious one is a system security.
+There are several reasons to restrict an SSH user session to a particular directory, especially on web servers, but the obvious one is system security.
 In order to lock SSH users in a certain directory, we can use chroot mechanism.

-change root (chroot) in Unix-like systems such as Linux, is a means of separating specific user operations from the rest of the Linux system; changes the apparent root directory for the current running user process and its child process with new root directory called a chrooted jail.
+change root (chroot) in Unix-like systems such as Linux, is a means of separating specific user operations from the rest of the Linux system; changes the apparent root directory for the currently running user process and its child (parent) process with a new root directory called a chrooted jail.

-In this tutorial, we’ll show you how to restrict a SSH user access to a given directory in Linux.
-Note that we’ll run the all the commands as root, use the sudo command if you are logged into server as a normal user.
+In this tutorial, we’ll show you how to restrict SSH user access to a given directory in Linux.
+Note that we’ll run all the commands as root, use the sudo command if you are logged into the server as a normal user.

 Step 1: Create SSH Chroot Jail